 The CD is the world’s sole standing multilateral disarmament negotiating body; it and its predecessor bodies have negotiated such landmark treaties as the Treaty on the Nonproliferation of Nuclear Weapons (NPT), the Chemical Weapons Convention, the Biological Weapons Convention, and the Comprehensive Nuclear Test Ban Treaty.
-The CD is comprised of 65 member states and, at present, 38 observer states.
+The CD is comprised of 65 member states.
 It was established in its current form by the United Nations General Assembly in 1979 and meets annually in Geneva in a three-part session.

 Ambassador Bruce Turner